 Are they safe?

-Many complementary therapies are usually safe to use together with conventional cancer treatment.
-However, some complementary therapies can affect the way conventional treatments work, and even stop them from working altogether.
+Many complementary therapies have been evaluated and are safe and effective to use together with conventional cancer treatment and medicine.
+However, some complementary therapies can affect the way conventional treatments and medicines work, and even stop them from working altogether.

 Regulation of medicinal products

-The regulation of complementary medicines helps to protect the public by ensuring that therapeutic goods are manufactured according to Good Manufacturing Practice and that any adverse reactions can be investigated.
+The regulation of complementary medicines helps to protect the public by ensuring that therapeutic goods are made according to Good Manufacturing Practice and that any adverse reactions can be investigated.

-Before they are sold in Australia, all therapeutic goods – whether manufactured in Australia or overseas – must be included on the Australian Register of Therapeutic Goods (ARTG).
-Australia has a two-tiered system for regulating all medicinal products, including prescription, over-the-counter and complementary medicines.
-Medicines will be given one of the following two codes:
+All therapeutic goods supplied in Australia – whether made in Australia or overseas – must be included on the Australian Register of Therapeutic Goods (ARTG).

-Aust R (registered): because these products are considered higher risk, they are fully evaluated by the TGA for safety, quality and efficacy before being included on the ARTG.
-All prescription medicines, most over-the-counter medicines and some higher-risk complementary medicines are registered.
+Because these products are considered higher risk, they are evaluated by the TGA for safety, quality and how well they work.
+They include all prescription medicines, most over-the-counter medicines and some higher-risk complementary medicines.

 Regulation of complementary therapists